keywords Mediation, simple mediation

 school achievement in a sample of students.
 There are three variables,

-, measured on quantitative scales (I renamed the
+happiness, measured on quantitative scales (I renamed the

-variables to make the data more intuitive, with X=grades
+variables to make the data more intuitive, with X=grades,

-.
+M=selfesteem and Y=happiness.
 We also defined

 the variables as continuous in the data tab).
 The mediation model,